 Sizes: S-XXL | Fabric: Windstopper and Polartec Alpha | Colours: 2 | Fit: Slim fit

 The first time we wore this jacket we nearly died of heatstroke, but if you want a ‘keep on’ coat to combat the most miserable and changeable winter conditions then it’s potentially a great - if occasionally anti-social - investment.
 Paying Gore-Tex waterproof shell money for a Windstopper jacket might seem weird but there’s a lot going on here.

-Thankfully armpit and wrist zippers let you spill some heat, but you’ll definitely be steaming before you get to double-figure temps.
-That’s more of an issue than normal as the Alpha panels aren’t as breathable as the Windstopper so they can feel clammy and heavy if you descend, back off the pace or stop at a cafe.
+Thankfully armpit and wrist zippers let you spill some heat, but you’ll definitely be steaming before you get to double-figure temperatures.
+That’s more of an issue than normal as the Alpha panels aren’t as breathable as the Windstopper, so they can feel clammy and heavy if you descend, back off the pace or stop at a cafe.
 The way the Alpha stores sweat means it starts to stink very quickly and bulk means it’s not a take-off-and-tuck-in-a-pocket item either.
-If you know the temps are staying low and you want a whole new way to get people off your wheel though then definitely consider it.
+If you know the temperatures are staying low and you want a whole new way to get people off your wheel though, then definitely consider it.

 C7 Pro Zip-Off Jersey